Design Tips for How to Get a Shaker-Style Kitchen

 Remodeling is expensive so it’s entirely understandable that you don’t want to make a mistake.
 You’re probably wondering “will my kitchen look dated in ten years?”
 Although no one can predict the future, think of it this way: If you choose a style that has been popular for more than a hundred years, like Shaker, you can probably feel safe in your selection, and your new kitchen will look terrific for many years.

-And the beauty of Shaker cabinets is that if (or when) you get tired of the way your kitchen looks, you can change out the hardware or get new countertops, backsplash, range hood, appliances – something or anything.
+And the beauty of Shaker-style cabinets is that if (or when) you get tired of the way your kitchen looks, you can change out the hardware or get new countertops, backsplash, range hood, appliances – something or anything.
 But your Shaker cabinets will fit in with the new additions, no matter what they may be.

-Kitchen remodeling is an investment.
+A new kitchen is an investment.
 You want to choose a style that goes beyond trends and fads.
 When you select Shaker style cabinets for your kitchen remodel, you can get be assured that you’re getting a timeless look that will endure for years to come.

 KDP exists to offer insight and advice about all things related to kitchen remodeling.
 Our goal is to connect homeowners with talented, experienced kitchen designers who live and work in their communities.
 We are a serious resource for anyone preparing to remodel their kitchen so they can make the best possible choices about designers, contractors and products.